romana1234/ada-template-website/website.md

 **plot de linear regression **

---
-mettre fans conclusion partie 1
+The way to interpret this figure is the following: when all other predictors take mean values, an increase in movie runtime of 1 standard deviation, leads on average to a decrease of 0.12 of the female share (VERIFIER CA AVEC LES AUTRES!!!!!!!!!).

+As it was already discovered in previous analyses, for the USA, the female share increases with time.
+The same result has been found using this linear regression.
+Some other intersting results are worth mentioning.
+As the stereotype suggests, love and romance is usually more associated to women than men.
+This stereotype is confirmed in this regression: romance movies are predictors of an increase in female share.
+On the other extreme, as the stereotypes go, men a more physical, adventurous and courageous.
+This is again confirmed in the figure above, with action movies being a strong negative predictor of female share.

+### Conclusion of part 1 (quantitative analysis)

+For most countries and genres, the female share index is slowly increasing, meaning that we are very gently arriving to men and women parity in movies (at least in numbers, even though we are not there yet!).

-The information given from this observational study suggests that men and women with similar careers, play in the same number of movies.
-However, the analyses performed in this section does not give information about the type of roles the actors/actresses played (main or secondary roles).
+The information given in this observational study suggests that men and women with similar careers, play in the same number of movies.
+However, the analyses performed in this section do not give information about the type of roles the actors/actresses played (main or secondary roles).
 It is possible that in a movie with the same number of women and men cast, actors play dignifying roles whereas women play secondary, more demeaning roles.
---
+The second part of the data story will explore the qualitative inequalities.

+Although the female share is slightly increasing from year to year, the typical stereotypes are still very strong (with women being part of more 'feminine topics' such as love and romance whereas men part of adventure/action movies).
+These inequalities may also be caused by other confounders (from which we have no data).
+As an example, a study analysing the inequalities in 1'300 popular films (REFERENCE https://assets.uscannenberg.org/docs/aii-inequality_1300_popular_films_09-08-2020.pdf), suggests that, as of September 2020, only 19.4% of screenwriters were women.
+Parity in screenwriters may also automatically lead to parity in gender representations in movies.